warren-bank/fork-Xanado/README.md

 - [SCRABBLE®](http://www.scrabble.com/) is a registered trademark.
 All intellectual property rights in and to the game are owned in the U.S.A and Canada by Hasbro Inc., and throughout the rest of the world by J.W.
-Spear & Sons Limited of Maidenhead, Berkshire, England, a subsidiary of Mattel Inc. If you don't already own a SCRABBLE board, buy one today!
+Spear & Sons Limited of Maidenhead, Berkshire, U.K., a subsidiary of Mattel Inc. If you don't already own a SCRABBLE board, buy one today!
-- There is an offical computer version of [SCRABBLE® published by Ubisoft](https://www.ubisoft.com/en-gb/game/scrabble), which you are encouraged to purchase.
+- There is an offical computer version of [SCRABBLE® published by Ubisoft](https://www.ubisoft.com/en-gb/game/scrabble).
 - ["Words With Friends"](https://www.zynga.com/games/words-with-friends-2/)
 is the name of an online game produced by Zynga Inc. To the best of our knowledge this is not a registered trademark.